bigbio/pgatk/docs/pypgatk.rst

  		--af_threshold 0.05

 Explanation of the command:
 by default  vcf-to-proteindb considers transcript that have a coding sequence that includes all protein_coding genes.
-In order to also include lincRNAs we use the --include_biotypes option that accepts multiple entries separated by comma.
-The biotypes can be on of the ENSEMBL gene/transcript biotypes defined here <link to ENSBML biotypes>.
-The choice of using gene or transcript biotype can be specified using the --biotype_str option.
+In order to also include lincRNAs we use the ``--include_biotypes`` option that accepts multiple entries separated by comma.
+The biotypes can be on of the ENSEMBL gene/transcript biotypes defined here <https://www.ensembl.org/info/genome/genebuild/biotypes.html>.
+The choice of using gene or transcript biotype can be specified using the ``--biotype_str option``.
-Also, by default all consequences are accepted except those given with --exclude_biotypes.
+Also, by default all consequences are accepted except those given with ``--exclude_biotypes``.

-- Translate human missense variants or insert_framshift from gnoMAD that have a minmum 1% allele frquency in control samples and affect any protein_coding gene.
+- Translate human *missense* variants or *inframe_insertion* from gnoMAD that have a minmum 1% allele frquency in control samples and affect any protein_coding gene.

 .. code-block:: bash
    :linenos: